richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ```

 #### Exercise #1: [Row-Level Security](https://learn.microsoft.com/en-us/sql/relational-databases/security/row-level-security?view=sql-server-ver16)
-...enforces finegrained access control by limiting which rows in a table a given user can see or modify, restricting data at the row level based on the caller's identity or context rather than granting or denying access to the entire table.
+...enforces fine-grained access control by limiting which rows in a table a given user can see or modify, restricting data at the row level based on the caller's identity or context rather than granting or denying access to the entire table.

 ##### How?
 - Uses an **inline tablevalued function** that returns a result set of allowed rows